ajamorrison/amaranth/design/STRUCTURE.md

 HTML page views.
 This project is designed to work as a single-page app that is dynamically loaded so might only be a general index file.

+## design/

+Design documents for the project, including wireframing and scoping.